By Sharon Gutterman, Ph.D.

 My teaching is truly a blessing in my life.
 This practice and experience didn’t just happen to me – it’s available to everyone.
 It does take courage to dip your toe into mindfulness and change old habits, but with time and practice change is possible.
 Know that I’m here to help you on your journey.

 Sharon Gutterman, Ph.D. is an internationally acclaimed and experienced mindfulness teacher.
-She is founder of Mindful Wow!
-Wake Up to Your Life and a Copper Beech Institute master teacher.
-Copper Beech Institute offers more than 50 retreats, courses, and events to foster peace and resilience in everyday life.
-For a complete listing of Sharon’s retreats and MBSR courses at Copper Beech Institute click here.
+She is senior faculty with Copper Beech Institute and founder of Mindful Wow!
+Wake Up to Your Life.
+Sharon will lead two retreats at Copper Beech this season: the weekend retreat, Introduction to Mindfulness-Based Stress Reduction, February 5-7, 2016 and the day retreat, Immersion in Mindfulness, June 10, 2016.
+Copper Beech Institute offers more than 40 retreats, courses, and events to foster peace and resilience in everyday life.